Entrepreneurs come in all shapes and sizes. Regardless of the industry, they share common traits that differentiate them from the average person.

 This process of testing features can apply to owning a rental property.
 You have the ability to add a couple of things, little-by-little, and see if it adds value to your property.

-A couple of examples: if you have a hostel-style property, you can try adding a smaller bed in the room and see if it’s possible to have more beds in a smaller area.
+A couple of examples: if you have a hostel-style property, you can try adding a smaller bed to the room.
+See if it’s possible to fit more beds in a smaller area, to house more guests.

 Want to try getting more reviews from guests?